devpaulosouza/estima-amazon-afiliados-chrome-extension/README.md

 4. Click **"Load unpacked"**.
 5. Select the extension folder.
 6. Open the Amazon Affiliates dashboard — the calculator will appear automatically.

 ---

-## 🛠 Files
-- `manifest.json` – extension configuration.
-- `content.js` – script that reads the table, calculates totals, and auto-updates.

----

-## 📘 How it works
-The extension:
-1. Finds the orders table.
-2. Reads each row and extracts:
-   - Category
-   - Price
-3. Applies the corresponding commission rate.
-4. Automatically refreshes calculations whenever:
-   - the page changes,
-   - filters are applied,
-   - the table content updates.

----

-## 🧪 Future Improvements
-- Extra table column with commission per item
-- Export to CSV/Excel
-- Customizable commission percentages
-- Dark mode for the summary box

----